Expressive Prompting: Improving Emotion Intensity and Speaker Consistency in Zero-Shot TTS: Method

 \subsection{Static Selection}

-For prompt static selection, we evaluate the quality of the prompt speech across three key dimensions: pitch, DNSMOS \cite{reddy2021dnsmos}, and textual emotional coherence derived from a large language model\cite{achiam2023gpt}.
-Additionally, we assess the inference results of the prompt candidates, considering metrics such as character error rate (CER), emotion similarity, and speaker similarity.
+For prompt static selection, we evaluate the quality of the prompt speech across three key dimensions: pitch, overall perceptual quality, and textual emotional coherence derived from a large language model~\cite{achiam2023gpt}.
+Additionally, we assess the inference results of the prompt candidates, considering metrics such as character error rate (CER), emotion similarity (ES), and speaker similarity.
 By integrating these factors, we identify the prompt candidates deemed most suitable for the emotion.